gateio/gateapi-go/docs/AccountApi.md

 List users of the STP group

-Only the main account that created this STP group is allowed to list the user ID of the STP group
+Only the main account that created this STP group can query the account

 ### Required Parameters